caido/documentation/src/faq.md

 ## Where can I ask for support and/or feature requests?

 You can ask for support and submit feature requests through our public <a href="https://links.caido.io/www-discord" target="_blank">Discord</a> or <a href="https://links.caido.io/www-github-issues" target="_blank">Github repository</a>.
 Both are great places to share feedback and help improve Caido.

+## What is the difference between Caido CLI and Caido Desktop

+The Caido CLI is self-contained binary that launches the Caido proxy (also called instance).
+You can use it on remote servers or locally and access the instance using your browser.
+The Caido Desktop acts a connection manager to your instances and can also launch the Caido proxy in the background.
+It uses webviews to access the instance instead of the browser.

+> **WARNING**: At the moment, Caido Desktop is considered experimental and does not perform as well as the browser on Linux.